The EU’s sanctions paradox: frozen Russian assets and EU Bilateral Investment Treaties

 Ukraine Initiative pattern white background

-These resources can provide a deeper understanding of the implications of ISDS for the war in Ukraine: Frozen assets, hot claims: how Russian oligarchs & other investors sue over sanctions
+Interested in the implications of ISDS for the war in Ukraine?
+Read this: Frozen assets, hot claims: how Russian oligarchs & other investors sue over sanctions

 Our events include photos, audio and video recording that we might use for promotional purposes.
 By registering you expressly confirm that you have read and understood Friends of Europe privacy policy.
 Should you have any questions, please contact us on privacy@friendsofeurope.org.